|Athletic Training Education Program|

 Intercollegiate athletic programs at Central Arizona College offer 10 sports for men and women.
 Central Arizona College competes in the National Junior College Athletic Association.
 The college has produced 36 national championship teams in seven sports, including baseball, softball, basketball, cross country, track and field and rodeo.

-The Athletic Training Staff at Central Arizona College consists of a full-time head athletic trainer and two assistants.
+The Athletic Training Staff at Central Arizona College consists of two full-time head athletic trainers.
 Dr. Steven Porter, out of Mesa, AZ, is our team doctor and orthopedic surgeaon.
 He makes monthly visits to the campus to see the athletes and check on any injuries.
 Other professions which help maintain the health of the athletes are: Physical Therapists, Physicians and Physician Assistants, Chiropractors, Massage Therapists, and others.

 A background in athletic training can lead to positions in the field beyond the traditional settings of the university, college or professional sports ranks.
 Today athletic trainers are employed in hospital and out-patient clinics, the industrial setting, high schools, in addition to serving as physician extenders assisting in the medical practice.
 The medical field is growing rapidly and allied health professionals, particularly athletic trainers, are in high demand.